Skip To Main Content

 Student Life Programming

-Parents often have great ideas or access to programs, people, or events that would enrich student life by giving students and faculty valuable opportunities to get off campus.
-Past examples have included book talks with notable authors in a family’s home, overnight adventure camping on a family farm, a visit to the Pentagon for an insider view with a parent, tickets to local sports events—among many others.
-If you have a great idea for a student life event, please share it here.
+We’ve found our families to be a fantastic resource when it comes to student life.
+Often, families have great ideas and access to programs, people, or events that would enrich student life by offering exciting opportunities for faculty and students to adventure beyond St. Andrew’s.
+Past examples have included book talks with notable authors in a family’s home, overnight camping on a family farm, a visit to the Pentagon, tickets to local sports events, and more.
+If you are able to connect our students to a great student life opportunity, please let us know.